EarthObservation/RVT/README.md

 When using the tools, please cite:

-*   Zakšek, K., Oštir, K., Kokalj, Ž. 2011.
-Sky-View Factor as a Relief Visualization Technique.
-Remote Sensing 3: 398-415.
+*   Kokalj, Ž., somrak, M. 2019.
+Why Not a Single Image?
+Combining Visualizations to Facilitate Fieldwork and On-Screen Mapping.
+Remote Sensing 11(7): 747.
 *   Kokalj, Ž., Zakšek, K., Oštir, K. 2011.
 Application of Sky-View Factor for the Visualization of Historic Landscape Features in Lidar-Derived Relief Models.
 Antiquity 85, 327: 263-273.